felidadae/owca/docs/score_algorithm.rst

 We constructed a heuristic for automatic assessment of how well a workload match a node with Intel PMEM memory installed ran in 2LM mode.
 The heuristic is trying to reach two goals:

-1) use as much of memory as possible on PMEM nodes 2) minimize a chance of worsening workloads performance (comparing to DRAM).
-The 2) is approached with idea that performance can be degraded mostly when any of: memory bandwidth, L4 cache (in 2LM mode DRAM runs as a next level cache) shared resources are saturated on a node.
+- use as much of memory as possible on PMEM nodes
+- minimize a chance of worsening workloads performance (comparing to DRAM).

+The second is approached with idea that performance can be degraded mostly when any of:

+- memory bandwidth,
+- L4 cache (in 2LM mode DRAM runs as a next level cache)

+is saturated on a node.

-*The heuristic assigns to each workload a single positive rational number*, thus creating a sorted list, if taking into consideration all workloads.
+*The heuristic assigns to each workload a single positive rational number*, thus creating a preference workloads list.
 That single number, we call a workload's **score**.
 **Lower** the number, **better** a workload fits the PMEM node according to our heuristic.
-The value of score does not depends on different workloads, but only on workload innate features and resources capacity of target PMEM node.
+The value of score depends only on workload innate features and resources capacity of target PMEM node.

 But what the algorithm considers a **workload**?
-As a workload the solution treats a Kubernetes **statefulset** or a **deployment**.
+The solution treats a Kubernetes **statefulset** or a **deployment** as a workload.
 All pods of a statefulset/deployment are treated as instances of the same workload.

 The algorithm is implemented as a set of **Prometheus rules**.
 Thanks to that, it can be easily visualized, simply understood and tweaked by a cluster operator.

+<
 Score value interpretation
 ##########################

 Nice feature of the algorithms is that the score value has intuitive interpretation, which is explained below.

-Having a workload with score of value *S=score(workload)*, by scheduling only instances of that workload to a PMEM node we should according to the heuristic maximally use **1/S * 100%** capacity of memory of that node (the heuristic on purpose ignores the fact that we cannot schedule `part` of the workload as the main focus is really the proportions between resources requirements, not the absolute values).
+Let's assume we have workload A with score *S=score(workload=A)*.
+When scheduling only that workload on PMEM node we should **maximally** use **1/S * 100%** capacity of memory of that node.

-By sticking to that limit *(1/S * 100%)* the node shared resources such as: CPU, memory, memory bandwidth and L4 cache, should not be saturated.
+By sticking to **that upper bound of memory usage** *1/S * 100%* the node other resources such as: CPU, memory, memory bandwidth and L4 cache, should not be saturated.

-For example, if *S=score(workload_A)=2* is assigned to a workload *A*, it means that by scheduling only that workload to a PMEM node, we can maximally use *50%* (0.5*100%) of memory of that node not experiencing expected by heuristic shared resource saturation.
+For example, if *S=score(workload=A)=2* is assigned to a workload *A*, it means that by scheduling only that workload to a PMEM node, we can maximally use *50%* (0.5*100%) of memory.
+By doing that we should not cause saturation of other resources on the node.

 .. csv-table::

-    "Score", "PMEM Memory max usage"
+    "Score", "PMEM upper bound of memory usage"< "0.5", "200%"
+    "0.75", "133%"
     "1", "100%"
-    "1.5", "75%"
+    "1.5", "67%"
     "2", "50%"
     "3", "33%"
     "10", "10%"

-As we see score of value *10* indicates that the workload does not fit PMEM node at all – scheduling it into PMEM is a waste of space which could be used by another workload with better score.
+As we see score of value *10* indicates that the workload does not fit PMEM node at all – scheduling it on a PMEM node is a waste of space which could be used by another workload with better score.

+If a workload has score lower than 1, then equation **1/S * 100%** gives number larger than 100% (e.g. S=0.5 --> 200%).
-If a workload has score lower than 1, by putting it into equation, we get upper bound of memory usage which is bigger than 100% - thus having bigger margin of safety for not saturating resources on the node.
+It is a **desired** situation.
+Having workloads with **smaller score than 1** we **increase safety margin** for shared resources **saturation** on the node.
-That situation is very desired.

 Scores for our testing workloads
 ################################

-Below we provide a screenshot of Graf`ana dashboard provided by us for visualization of final and transitional results of the algorithm.
+Below we provide a screenshot of Grafana dashboard provided by us for visualization of final and transitional results of the algorithm.
 For our testing workloads the score values are widely scattered.
 As a far best workload with *score=1.1* is considered *redis-memtier-big*.